 Joint or bone pain

-Bone disease (osteopenia or osteoporosis), an increase in bone fractures
+Bone disease (osteopenia or osteoporosis) or having more bone fractures

 High blood pressure

-If primary hyperparathyroidism is not treated, it can get worse over time.
+If this condition is not treated, it can get worse over time.
 Treatments include:

 Surgery.
 This may be done to remove any enlarged parathyroid glands.
-This lets the amount of calcium in the blood go back to normal.
-You may need to take vitamin D and calcium supplements before the surgery.
+This lets the blood calcium level go back to normal.
+You may need to take vitamin D and calcium supplements before and after the surgery.
 This will reduce the risk of low calcium after the surgery.

 Medicine.
-This lowers the amount of parathyroid hormone made by the overactive glands.
+This lowers the amount of PTH made by the overactive glands.

-You and your healthcare provider can discuss your treatment options.
-Make sure to ask any questions you have before you sign the informed consent form for surgery.
+You and your healthcare provider can talk about your treatment options.
+Ask any questions you have before you sign the informed consent form for surgery.